In this page

 How to initialize the content event index?

 Although the index does not require any manual care later, you need to initialize (build) it once after the app's installation.
 Until the index is built, the app features that rely on views and updates will not work.
-After the index is initialized, it will be automatically maintained in the background with "micro updates" that are triggered by page views, page edits, attachment additions and so.
+After the index is initialized, it will be automatically maintained in the background with "micro updates" that are triggered by page views, page edits, attachments added, and so on.

 The initialization must be executed globally by a Confluence administrator: